-The Baltic SEAL project will engage with the community and produce data products which provide a consistent description of the sea level variability, in the Baltic Sea, in terms of seasonal and inter-annual variation.
-Documentation will also be made available relating the results to the forcing associated with this variability, using the developed dedicated coastal altimetry product.
-From this site, you will be able to provide you expert recommendations, request access the product data produced, access the handbook to help you fully understand and use the data, and link to the experts who are developing these advanced datasets.
+The Baltic SEAL project is engaging with the community and producing data products which provide a consistent description of the sea level variability, in the Baltic Sea, in terms of seasonal and inter-annual variation.
+Documentation is also being made available relating the results to the forcing associated with this variability, using the developed dedicated coastal altimetry product.
+From this site, you will be able to provide your expert recommendations, request access the product data produced, access the handbook to help you fully understand and use the data, and link to the experts who are developing these advanced datasets.

 We will also be making a selection of our presented materials available here, to enable stakeholders to explore the science behind the Baltic SEAL project, and the challenges we have overcome to build these products.
 Please explore via the links below: Access to Data Products

 Please go to the dedicated Data Access page to log your interest in obtaining Baltic SEAL data.

 - Tuomi, L.; Rautiainen, L.; Passaro, M.; Müller, F. et al. (2019) Baltic+ SEAL: Requirements Baseline Document.
 Technical report delivered under the Baltic+ SEAL project. http://doi.org/10.5270/esa.BalticSEAL.RBDV2.0.
 Available here.